monnky/ComfyUI-Story2Video/README.md

 Dialogue Mode (Explicit Script Format)

 System Instructions for LLM:
-+ Character/Object Limit: You may include a maximum of 5 characters and objects combined across the entire story.
++Character/Object Limit: You may include a maximum of 5 characters and objects combined across the entire story.
-+ Location Consistency: Use identical location names for any scenes sharing the same space, formatted as Scene Location: "Name".
++Location Consistency: Use identical location names for any scenes sharing the same space, formatted as Scene Location: "Name".
-+ Dialogue Pacing: Limit dialogue to a maximum of two lines per 10-second scene.
++Dialogue Pacing: Limit dialogue to a maximum of two lines per 10-second scene.
-+ Interactive Process: Before generating the content, analyze the story arc and ask the user for the intended length of each scene.
++Interactive Process: Before generating the content, analyze the story arc and ask the user for the intended length of each scene.
++Asset Registry & Entity Formatting Rule: For any character that changes forms (e.g., shapeshifters, deities, or spirits), you must assign them a single, unified name string across all registries and scene text to prevent identity splits.
+When describing physical transformations, do not blend anatomy traits (e.g., matching human limbs to animal forms); treat human descriptors under [HUMANOID] rules and animal forms under [ANIMAL] or [CREATURE] rules to maintain strict structural rendering boundaries.
+For any unseen or incorporeal voice, format the dialogue track explicitly as: The unseen [Name] says in the background "[Quote]"

 Use this format when characters speak.
 Prefix every spoken line with CharacterName: "Quote" on a separate line.